wingman007/ADS2018Informatics/KirilKolev_1601261004/ShellSort/README.md

+# Shell Sort

-The ShellSort is writen in C#
+ShellSort is writen in C#